obonaventure/cnp3/book-2nd/mcq-ex/mcq-app.rst

       .. comment:: The `HELO` command must be the first command issued on an SMTP session.
 It is always followed by a domain name

-   .. positive:: The `MAIL FROM:` command must be issued before the `DATA` comment.
+   .. positive:: The `MAIL FROM:` command must be issued before the `DATA` command.
 It contains as parameter a valid email address as in the example below :

       .. code-block:: console

          MAIL FROM: <alice@example.net>

-   .. negative:: The `MAIL FROM:` command can only be issued after the `DATA` comment.
+   .. negative:: The `MAIL FROM:` command can only be issued after the `DATA` command.
 It contains as parameter a valid email address as in the example below :

       .. code-block:: console